Search our archive

 Scout Hut

-A couple of years after Joan Leonard left (1986), the Playgroup moved from the Village Hall to the Scout Hut on Radway Hill.
-According to Hilary Davies, a Playgroup Supervisor at the time, the Playgroup moved because the rent had been increased at the Village Hall, and it was cheaper at the Scout Hut.
+A couple of years after Joan Leonard left in 1986, the Playgroup moved from the Village Hall to the Scout Hut on Radway Hill.
+The Playgroup moved because the rent had been increased at the Village Hall, and it was cheaper at the Scout Hut.
 However, unfortunately the Scout Hut also turned out to be an ill-suited venue for the Playgroup.
-Jo Head, a Playgroup Committee member at the time, and Hilary, recall the Scout hut inside as being very dark and damp, with limited facilities; the kitchen as being in poor condition, and the children having to share one adult toilet and sink between them.
+Jo Head, a Playgroup Committee member at the time, recalled the inside of the Scout Hut as being very dark and damp, with limited facilities.
+The kitchen was in poor condition, the children had to share one adult toilet and sink and…

 The outside facilities were also not any better…